-- Support-Online technical support resources at ni.com/support include the following: - Self-Help Resources-For immediate answers and solutions, visit the award-winning National Instruments Web site for software drivers and updates, a searchable KnowledgeBase, product manuals, step-by-step troubleshooting wizards, thousands of example programs, tutorials, application notes, instrument drivers, and so on. - Free Technical Support-All registered users receive free Basic Service, which includes access to hundreds of Application Engineers worldwide in the NI Developer Exchange at ni.com/exchange.
-National Instruments Application Engineers make sure every question receives an answer. - Training and Certification-Visit ni.com/training for self-paced training, eLearning virtual classrooms, interactive CDs, and Certification program information.
+- Support-Online technical support resources at ni.com/support include the following: - Self-Help Resources-For answers and solutions, visit the award-winning National Instruments Web site for software drivers and updates, a searchable KnowledgeBase, product manuals, step-by-step troubleshooting wizards, thousands of example programs, tutorials, application notes, instrument drivers, and so on. - Free Technical Support-All registered users receive free Basic Service, which includes access to hundreds of Application Engineers worldwide in the NI Developer Exchange at ni.com/exchange.
+National Instruments Application Engineers make sure every question receives an answer.

+For information about other technical support options in your area, visit ni.com/services or contact your local office at ni.com/contact.

+- Training and Certification-Visit ni.com/training for self-paced training, eLearning virtual classrooms, interactive CDs, and Certification program information.
 You also can register for instructor-led, hands-on courses at locations around the world. - System Integration-If you have time constraints, limited in-house technical resources, or other project challenges, National Instruments Alliance Partner members can help.
 To learn more, call your local NI office or visit ni.com/alliance.